-The CogAT is a mental ability test completed on a computer.
+The CogAT is a mental ability test used during Second Look testing.
 The CogAT assesses students' cognitive development levels and patterns from kindergarten through grade 12.
 The test measures general and specific reasoning abilities in three batteries: verbal, quantitative, and nonverbal.
 These abilities reflect the cognitive processes that enable individuals to learn new tasks and solve problems.
 CogAT is a nationally normed assessment research-proven to be reliable and valid.
-There are three testing sessions, approximately one hour in length; younger students typically spread these sessions over three school days.
-The resulting score for each battery is reported to parents as a national percentile rank in the mental ability section on the gifted eligibility report.
+It is computer-administered through three testing sessions, approximately one hour in length; younger students typically spread these sessions over three days.
+The score for each battery is reported to parents as a national percentile rank in the mental ability section on the gifted eligibility report.
 The 96th percentile is the minimum score for gifted eligibility.